CRAFTING NEW ART FORMS

-A work devised by Katie Mitchell and the Company, from the text of Virginia Woolf’s novel, The Waves, featuring cineamtography and video design by Leo Warner for Fifty Nine Productions.
+A work devised by Katie Mitchell and the Company, from the text of Virginia Woolf’s novel, The Waves, this was one of the first shows to feature the cinematography and video design of Leo Warner for Fifty Nine Productions.

 ‘This exquisite feat of illusion is art of the highest order… an intellectual and aesthetic pleasure.’

 ‘This is an extraordinary show: spellbinding, sophisticated and moving.’